-Chelsea and Tottenham will renew rivalries this weekend in an eagerly anticipated derby day at Stamford Bridge, with both sides harbouring ambitions of a title challenge following strong starts to the season.
+Chelsea and Tottenham will renew rivalries this evening in an eagerly anticipated derby day clash, both sides in need of victory to boost their hopes of securing Champions League football.

 Chelsea 4-3 Tottenham – 1994

 The second season of the Premier League proved a disappointing campaign for both sides as they each finished in the division’s bottom half, though a meeting between the two rivals at Stamford Bridge produced one of the most entertaining contests of the campaign.

 The north London visitors raced into an early two-goal lead courtesy of goals from Steve Sedgley and Jason Dozzell, only for Chelsea to fightback and improbably take the lead before the interval in a breathless first half.